Audio By Carbonatix

 They admitted that although their families are not comfortable with the path they have chosen, the street feeds the and that is all that matters.

 "My parents have asked me to come back home but if I go home, I will be sad.
+At least I am able to get small money for them through my job on the street.
+There is no way I will go back home," Ama explained.

 "My mum lives in America and I haven't seen her since I was little.
 I speak to my father all the time and he begs me to come home but I refuse.
 I always want to help him and my siblings that is why I am hustling on the street," Aisha revealed.

 Isaac also left home after the ruling party put a ban on galamsey and mining activities in his community.
 This made it very difficult to fend for his family, as it was their only source of income.
-He moved to Accra in search of a decent job but was hit with harsh reality and ended up on the street
+He moved to Accra in search of a decent job but was hit with harsh reality and ended up on the street.

-Wisdom, Kojo and Yaw left their families to Accra promising not to return home till they have made enough money to take their families out of their financial constraints but this dream of theirs is gradually dwindling as they are unable to make enough for themselves talk less of saving for their families.
+Wisdom, Kojo and Yaw left their families to Accra promising not to return home till they have made enough money to take their families out of their financial constraints but this dream of theirs is gradually dwindling as they are unable to make enough money for themselves talk less of saving for their families.

 These first time voters recounted how political parties have paid them on countless occasions to join their rallies, promising to build training facilities and a stable roof over their heads.
 These parties tend to forget about them after the rallies and are unable to fulfil their promises constantly crashing the dreams of these young ones.
 This has caused many first time voters on the street to lose interest in exercising the franchise for the first time.